channeldorg/channeld/doc/design.md

 Space complexity: O(n)*O(m)
 Time complexity: O(n)*O(m)

-B. Store all the U in the last 10 seconds (presumably the largest fan-out interval allowed).
-Sort the connections by the nextFanOutTime, and then send the accumulated update message to each connection.
+B. Store all the U in the channel.
+Sort the connections by the lastFanOutTime, and then send the accumulated update message to each connection.
 Space complexity: O(1)*O(m)
 Time complexity: O(nlog(n)) + O(n)*O(m)